blewcheez/osticket-prereqs/README.md

 <br/>
 <h3> Step 1: Creating the resource group </h3>

-- In Azure, locate and create a resouce group (using your free or paid subscription.
+- In Azure, locate and create a resource group (using your free or paid subscription.
 - Name: osticket

 <p>